westseattle/hazards/README.md

 ### Running into an Moving Enemy

 They say that every hero needs a villain.
 Let's add an Enemy sprite to our game that will cause damage to our hero.

+#### Creating an Enemy Sprite

-* __Enemy Sprite__ - You should create a new Sprite and name it "Enemy".
+Create a new Sprite in Snap and name it "Enemy".
 The Enemy sprite should have one or more costumes.
 For this example, the enemy will be a large cat.
 Right click and save the following set of images to a folder, then drag them to the costumes tab in Snap.
 Add a short script with a forever loop that changes costumes every 0.1 seconds to make the Enemy sprite appear in motion.
 Add a block to set the Enemy sprite's starting X-Y position.
 Add a block to make the Enemy move towards the Hero as it changes costumes.
 See the script below.

 * __Enemy Attacks__ - When the Enemy touches the Hero, the hero should change costumes to show the attack visually.
 Maybe the attack injures the Hero permanently.
 * __Adding a Health Meter__ - When the Enemy touches the Hero, the hero should lose health.
 This should be indicated by a Health sprite.
 Multiple costumes for each health status.